What do you want?

 Here’s what actually works:

-Three days per week of focused training for 30 to 45 minutes per session.
+Three days per week of focused training for 30 to 60 minutes per session.
 Make the lifts look great.
+Feel the work in the muscles the exercise is intended to work.
 Keep the exercises and sets/reps consistent.
 Forget the nonsense of “confusing” or “shocking” your muscles.
 Focus on gradual improvement in a few key areas that you can track.
 Take 48 hours between those sessions.

 The Standard